 If at least 95% of the shares of a company that owns real estate are transferred to new shareholders, the acquisition is subject to real estate transfer tax.
+An equivalent rule applies for the transfer of partnership shares.
 The basis of assessment for the transfer tax is the market value of the immovable property (Grundstückswert as defined in the Real Estate Transfer Tax Act).
 The tax rate on the transfer of shares in a company holding real estate is 0.5%.